JesseHilario/JesseHilario/README.md

 ***
 ## Mission
 My name is Jesse Hilario and I am a recent graduate of the NJIT Data Science MS program.
-Here you will find the projects that have sparked my passion in working with data that impacts others.
+Here you will find the projects that have sparked my passion in working with data that interests, inspires, and impacts others.

 Thank you for visiting my page, and I hope you enjoy my work.